zbrateam/Zebra/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Having an issue with Zebra?
+Report it here!
-title: ''
+title: "[BUG]"
 labels: bug
 assignees: ''